 I first learned of Quick Fix while working at a private practice in Medina, OH.
 Many of our clients had pets that had been spayed/neutered at Quick Fix.
 I knew then that I wanted to volunteer at Quick Fix someday using my skills as an RVT.
 I strongly support the mission of Quick Fix to provide high-quality, low-cost, spay/neuter and wellness services to the community.
 I worked as an RVT for 15 years and always loved working in shelter medicine and with rescued pets.

 I live in Columbia Station with my husband, Marc, and two adult children, Rachel & Nathan.
 We have a Greyhound named Vane, and 5 cats - Gabby, Bob, Gary, Roger, and Golden Rod.
 We love hiking, cycling, reading, and the Cleveland Indians!

 I graduated from Colorado State Veterinary School in Fort Collins, CO in May of 2009.
 Following my graduation I practiced in a very busy small animal practice in Northwest Montana near Glacier National Park for four years.
 I met my husband in Montana, and we moved to the Cleveland area in June of 2013 to be closer to his family.

-After four years in small animal practice I had become increasingly frustrated with the reality that many of my patients were afforded luxury care and diagnostics while so many other animals weren't getting basic healthcare and dying in crowded shelters.
+After four years in small animal practice I had become increasingly frustrated with the reality that many of my patients were afforded luxury care and diagnostics while so many other animals were not receiving basic healthcare and were dying in over-crowded shelters.
 I decided that I wanted to use my skills as a veterinarian to make a positive impact on pet overpopulation and to make a difference in the lives of those animals that need it the most.
 Working at Quick Fix has given me the opportunity to do so.

-In my spare time my I enjoy spending time with my husband and our nine-month-old twin,s Isla and Everett, and our four dogs and two cats.
+In my spare time I enjoy spending time with my husband and twins, Isla and Everett, and our four dogs and two cats.